act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 #### Failed Example 3

-The second, third and fourth links form a set that fulfills Expectation 2 and most of Expectation 1.
-However, the presence of the first link means that this set is not an [initial segment][].
+The first, second and fourth links form a set that fulfills Expectation 2 and most of Expectation 1.
+However, the presence of the third link means that this set is not an [initial segment][].
+The first two links form an [initial segment][] fulfilling Expectation 1, but not Expectation 2 because there is no link to the [main block of content][].
 There is no [initial segment][] fulfilling both expectations.

 ```html
 <html lang="en">